howonlee/mertonon/docs/v0_5_roadmap.md

 - [x] Get intro BE test to work in any db state by hooking it harder to macro somehow
 - [x] Get other test app using BE tests to whack in the db state
-- [ ] Figure out the session not actually establishing...
+- [ ] Permanent session only, does anyone not do that
 - [ ] FE authn and authz hookup after login and session established
 - [ ] Intro, login redirect semantics if not authed
 - [ ] Exception handler that returns 400 instead of 500 if it eats something from validations

 - [ ] Refresh mertonon.com
 - [ ] Error screens
-- [ ] Login & intro button statemachine that doesn't just hardcode to say create and stuff
+- [ ] Non-default blurbs for intro, login button statemachine
 - [ ] Lots more FE testing manually, I'm afraid
 - [ ] Logout
 - [ ] Graph consonance test is being persnickety again, whack it until it stays still